 - Making a list of important contacts such as family, friends, neighbours, schools, doctor, veterinary surgery, gas supplier, electricity supplier, water supplier and your insurers.
 Know where all the hospitals in your area are located and what area of medicine they specialize in (for example if they have a specialist burns unit).

 - Make a note of all essential documents so you can replace them if the originals are destroyed.
-(Birth certificate, driving licence, NHS number and National Insurance number (UK) (Social Security USA), resident card, passport, blood group, academic qualifications, etc.) Print these out on a computer (or ask someone to do it for you) onto a card the size of a business or credit card and have it laminated in plastic; most copy shops can do this for you.
+(Birth certificate, driving licence, NHS number and National Insurance number (UK) (Social Security USA), resident card, passport, blood group, academic qualifications, etc.) Print out the key information necessary to replace these documents onto a card the size of a business or credit card and have it laminated in plastic; most copy shops can do this for you.
 Keep copies of these cards in your wallet or handbag and in a readily accessible, secure place in your home and at work.
 Make sure you have one of your laminated cards in your Dash Pack.
-Bear in mind that this information could be used for identity theft, so if you are concerned about this, alternatively, scan all essential documents and keep the information on miniature, password protected USB drives.
+Bear in mind that this information could be used for identity theft, so if you are concerned about this, alternatively, scan all essential documents and keep the information on a miniature, password protected USB or flash drive.
 Keep a copy with you and in your Dash Pack.
 Once the disaster is over, this information will speed up the process of having documents re–issued.
 Keep credit cards and credit card information separate from all your other personal information.

 - Make a reciprocal agreement with a relative or friend out of your area to be the family contact point in case your family or theirs become separated during an emergency.
 Bear in mind that citizen band radio, telephone land–lines and cellular networks will become jammed with traffic.
 If you have a portable computer and can link into the Internet, you may be able to make contact by e–mail, social media or live chat.
 You may think about investing in a mobile satellite phone, as satellite links are less likely to be jammed by excessive communications traffic.